 You can create your course, and once you integrate Zoom with your LearnWorlds school, you can add a Zoom Meeting or a Zoom Webinar activity to your course.

-1. Go to Courses & then Contents tab.
+1. Go to Courses, find your course & then go to its Contents tab.

-3. Choose the Live session tab and select whether you want to create a Zoom Webinar or a Zoom Meeting learning activity.
+3. Choose the Live session category and select whether you want to create a Zoom Webinar or a Zoom Meeting learning activity.

 4. Click on Save or Save & Edit to edit the activity immediately.

-The Zoom learning activities are scheduled according to the time zone you have set up in Settings → School Info.
+The Zoom learning activities are scheduled according to the time zone you have set up in your school via Settings → School Info.
 Zoom will adjust the time and convert it accordingly to the time zone each user has set up in their personal Zoom account.

 Zoom Meetings vs. Webinars